 Corniglia’s parking area is 20-25 km from La Spezia highway exit.

-Access to the village by car is reserved for residents only, for loading and unloading deliveries, or for owners of private parking spots.
+Access to the village centre by car is reserved for residents only or for loading and unloading deliveries

 That being said, in Corniglia, there’s a useful area at the entrance of the village, where residents and villagers can temporarily park their cars and stay for 30 minutes, so that they can take their baggage to their booked property and then return the car to public parking afterwards.